mjamshaidkhan/mjamshaidkhan/README.md

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [muhammadjamshaidkhan@hotmail.com](mailto:muhammadjamshaidkhan@hotmail.com)
-* 🧠  I'm learning REACT
+* 🧠  I'm open for business

 ### Skills